KuramaSyu/GoToHell/README.md

 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string
 - [ ] Modal adds value twice to input when adding a sport and directly after a number / other direction
+  - [ ] Only use one InputBox for AmountModal and SearchModal.
+Always mount it in main view.
+Currently the textbox receives the input while it's fading out.
 - [ ] UploadAmount: unit is missing.
 Make a class for each sport which takes number as input and returns the number and the unit as output

 #### QoL